Institutional Review Board

 For proposals that do not need a full committee review, please plan for at least 2 weeks of processing time during regular semesters, longer during the Summer.
 IRB approval must be obtained before data collection with human participants can commence.

 The deadline for submitting a proposal requiring Full Review is, without exception, the first of the month for consideration at that month's meeting.
-Proposals submitted after the deadline will not be considered until the following month’s meeting.
+Proposals submitted after the the 1st of the month will not be considered until the following month’s meeting.

 Meetings occur on Wednesday in Student Center Room 228, beginning at 8:00am.